View Document

 (7) Health and Safety Representatives (HSRs) will:

-2. Actively participate in a deep dive audit with the HSE consultant when available
+2. Participate in a deep dive audit when available; and

 All Staff